Qazzquimby/thought-blog/thought-blog/content/posts/2025-04-18-universal-ai.md

 TicTacToe sucks though, lets play something else.
 Connect4 looks similar on the surface, and it doesn't look terribly difficult but instead of a state-tree of 9x8x7x... it's more like 7x7x7x7x... for maybe 35 turns.
 That comes out to about "38" followed by 28 "0"s, or 380 billion billion billion.
 That rules out brute forcing the whole game like TicTacToe, so what can be done?
 We still want a tree to give us a sense of which actions lead to good outcomes, but now we have to build the tree efficiently.
 After some seconds our human opponent will get impatient, so we have a limited number of tree-building-steps to work with.
 What makes a useful tree?
 - If there's a good move nearby, we want to take it, so we want to explore all the nearby game states somewhat to find out what's promising.
 If there's a winning move available and we never look at it, we throw the win away.
-Think of this as wanting to *explore* actions to find out what's good.
+Think of this as *exploring* actions to find out what's good.
 - The moves that look more promising are the ones more likely to be chosen in the end, so we get more value from exploring them further.
 We take a good looking action, the opponent takes a good looking counter-action.
 Exploring an unpromising action is less likely to change our decision, so they can get less attention.
 Think of this as *exploiting* actions we already think are good.

 ### Monte Carlo Tree Search
 Fortunately there's a very popular and powerful algorithm for this, *Monte Carlo Tree Search* (MCTS to save my fingers).
-Every time it has to choose an action branch on the tree to explore, it gives every option a score based on "how much has this action been ignored compared to the other actions at this state" (preferring *exploring*) + "how much has this action lead to good outcomes the current player at this state" (preferring *exploiting*).
+Every time it has to choose an action branch on the tree to explore, it gives every option a score based on "how much has this action been ignored compared to the other actions at this state" (preferring *exploring*) + "how much has this action lead to good outcomes for the current player at this state" (preferring *exploiting*).

 But how does MCTS know which actions are good?
-Obviously if a move wins you the game it's a good move, but earlier in the game a win might be many turns away.
+Obviously if a move wins you the game, it's a good move, but earlier in the game a win might be many turns away.
 There's no easy answer to this!
 If you could perfectly tell how good any game state was just by looking at it, you could just look at every action from your current position, and take the one that leads to the best state.
 Instead we have to lean on rough estimates.
 - The "Monte Carlo" part is alluding to randomness because casinos I guess, and the default solution proposed with the algorithm was "random rollouts" where you figure out how good a state is by having both players play randomly until someone wins.
 That kind of works because the player closer to winning will hopefully be more likely to win randomly, but its very noisy and slow.
 - You could also hand write some code to estimate, like in connect4 having 3-in-a-rows is good and your opponent having them is bad.
 You could probably write a pretty good estimate if you're an expert and have time to experiment, but that's hard.
-- *Machine learning* which I'll get to later under "Alphazero"
+- *Machine learning* which I'll get to later under "AlphaZero"

 So you repeatedly pick a part of the tree to expand move based on how under-explored it looks and how promising that part of the tree looks.
 Eventually you run out of time and you pick the move that's currently most promising!
 Even with random rollouts that'll make a decent connect4 AI right there, and you can always wait longer to give it more simulation time.